fuzzy41316/CS537-Letter-Boxed-Game/README.md

      +---------+
        l  c  i
 ```
-You can always check [today's](https://www.nytimes.com/puzzles/letter-boxed) Letter boxed puzzle here and make your own board as such.
+You can always check [today's](https://www.nytimes.com/puzzles/letter-boxed) letter boxed puzzle here and make your own boar.
 As I'm writing this, this was today's board:
 ```
        t  e  b
      +---------+